 CPC/CBT power projects receive contractual energy entitlements based on long-term average stream flow, plant capabilities (energy and capacity) and plant availability.
 Plant availability can be reduced by both planned and unplanned outages.
 CPC attempts to minimize the impact of planned outages by scheduling plant maintenance, repairs and upgrades during low flow (and low entitlement) months (primarily February through April).
 Unplanned outages tend to be higher during a new plant's period of initial operation, decrease to a "normal" operating level, and eventually increase as a plant ages.
-CPC/CBT projects are either newly constructed ALGS or have been completely refurbished (Brilliant dam).
+CPC/CBT projects are either newly constructed (ALGS) or have been recently refurbished (BRD).
 CPC design-build contracts specify plant performance and reliability measures.
 In addition, machinery and equipment have manufacturer warranties.
 CPC's independent owner's engineers conduct independent studies and investigations to help ensure that a plant's performance and reliability criteria are met and a project is fit for purpose.

 4.1 This measure reports the ratio of a project's actual energy entitlements to maximum energy entitlements, by project, thus providing a measure of plant reliability.
-The benchmark is the Canadian Electricity Association ("CEA") key performance indicator: Hydraulic Weighted Capability Factor, which has a value of 91% for both 2003 and the five-year period 1999-2003.
-The target is to achieve a value greater than or equal to 95%, indicating that planned and unplanned outages do not result in more than a 5% reduction in energy entitlements for the year.
+The benchmark is the Canadian Electricity Association ("CEA") key performance indicator: Hydraulic Weighted Capability Factor, which has a value of 91 per cent for both 2003 and the five-year period 1999-2003.
+The target is to achieve a value greater than or equal to 95 per cent, indicating that planned and unplanned outages do not result in more than a 5 per cent reduction in energy entitlements for the year.
 The lower targets for ALGS in 2004/05 and 2006/07 reflect actual interim and expected final channel repairs.

 GOAL/OBJECTIVE 4.
-Reliable Plant Operations ımark TARGETS PERFORMANCE MEASURE 4.1 Energy entitlement ratio Bench 2003/04 Actual 2004/05 Actual 2004 /05 2005 /06 2006 /07 2007 /08 2004/05 - 2006/07 Service Plan CEA: Hydraulic Weighted Capability Factor 2003 =91% vdraulic eighted ALGS: 94% apability BRD: 98% ttor 2003 ALGS: 76% BRD: 99% Greater or equal to 95% Greater or equal to 95% Greater or equal to 95% 2005/06 - 2007/08 Service Plan ALGS: >95% BRD: >95% BRD: >95% ALGS: >95% BRD: >95% BRX: >92%
+Reliable Plant Operations MARK TARGETS PERFORMANCE MEASURE 4.1 Energy entitlement ratio BENCHM 2004/05 Actual 2005/06 2006/07 2007/08 2008/09 2005/06 - 2007/08 Service Plan 1st Quartile: See Benchmarking Appendix ALGS: 76% BRD: 99% ALGS: >95% BRD: >95% ALGS: >91% BRD: >95% BRX: >90% ALGS: >95% BRD: >95% BRX: >92% 2006/07 - 2008/09 Service Plan ALGS: >79% BRD: >95% ALGS: >91% BRD: >95% ALGS: >95% BRD: >95% BRX: >90% ALGS: >95% BRD: >95% BRX: >92%